Criminal Attorneys & DWI Lawyers in Covington, New Orleans, and Shreveport Louisiana

-Carl Barkemeyer is a gun charge defense lawyer in Baton Rouge, Louisiana.
-He has defended many clients charged with Illegal Carrying of Weapons.
-He respects the Constitutional right to bear firearms.
-It is important to understand when you may carry a weapon and when you can't.
+The Barkemeyer Law Firm are a gun charge defense lawyers in Louisiana.
+We have defended many clients charged with Illegal Carrying of Weapons.
+We respect the Constitutional right to bear firearms.
+It is important to understand when you may carry a weapon and when you can’t.
 If you are from out-of-state, you may not know the laws in Louisiana.
-Carl Barkemeyer will protect your rights and fight for the best result possible in your case.
+We will protect your rights and fight for the best result possible in your case.

 Illegal carrying of weapons is a misdemeanor upon the first conviction.
 However, as an enhanceable offense, subsequent convictions become felonies.
 Carl Barkemeyer will fight to keep you free of the first gun charge conviction so you don’t have to worry about possible felonies in the future.

 What is illegal carrying of weapons in Louisiana?

 Illegal carrying of weapons is basically, the intentional concealment of any firearm, or other instrumentality customarily used or intended for probable use as a dangerous weapon, on one’s person.
 Therefore, if the weapon is not concealed, then it is not illegal carrying of weapons.
 For instance, if the defendant is found to be in possession of a weapon that is hidden in his pants, and he doesn’t have a conceal and carry permit, he could be facing a charge.
 It is not a defense that the gun is registered in his name.